Thursday, February 7, 2019

 "Born and raised in Belgium, on a diet of frites and Tintin, I moved to England in my late teens with my family.
 I then stayed in London to do a History degree and Masters at University College London.
 Having been brought up bilingual, French and Dutch, then picking up German and obviously English later on, translation rights seemed like the logical next step.
 My first job in publishing was just down the road from my university at Bloomsbury Publishing on Bedford Square, where I started as an intern and left as Rights Executive.
 I later hopped across the square to work at Ed Victor ltd. where I was lucky enough to learn from one of the most renowned and experienced literary agents in the world, handling huge celebrity titles alongside Booker-prize winning authors."

-On the children’s fiction front, I love all things fantasy and adventure – across lands, time and space, and involving strong friendships and strong lead characters.
-I like very vivid, well-crafted and imaginative worlds, for example stories set in a toy factory, or an all-female pirate ship, or in an underwater world.
-I’d love some more adventures set in space, à la Stark Trek and Wall-E. I want mysteries, quirky characters, explorers and imaginary friends."
+On the children’s fiction front, I am all about finding fresh, new voice.
+I love all things funny, fantasy and adventure – across lands, time and space, and involving strong friendships and strong lead characters.
+I want to be transported straight away when I start reading a manuscript.
+I like very vivid, well-crafted and imaginative worlds, for example stories set in a toy factory or in an underwater world.
+I’d love some more adventures set in space.
+I want mysteries, quirky characters, explorers and imaginary friends.

 How to submit: Please read complete guidelines HERE.